 In addition to our “drop-in” fuel and chemical characteristics, another of Virent’s key differentiators is the ability to use a wide variety of feedstocks in the BioForming® process.
-Our patented catalytic process can effectively convert conventional feedstocks (beet sugar, sugar cane, corn starch) as well as next generation cellulosic feedstocks (bagasse, corn stover, grasses, sorghum and wood).
-We’re leading the industry in our ability to generate high-value hydrocarbons from a wide variety of plant sugars.
+Our patented catalytic process can convert crop ‘first generation’ feedstocks (beet sugar, sugar cane, corn starch) as well as cellulosic ‘2nd generation’ feedstocks (bagasse, corn stover, grasses, sorghum and wood).

 The Advantages of Feedstock Flexibility

-Virent’s ability to tune its catalytic conversion process means that a project can be developed using one type of feedstock (based on price, availability, geography or supply chainany other factor) and accommodate alternative feedstocks for long term commercial advantage.
-For example, a Virent facility can initially utilize conventional sugar feedstocks to deliver cost effective bio-fuels and bio-chemicals, moving to cellulosic sugars from biomass as that technology ramps up and the economics become proven at commercial scale.
+Virent’s ability to utilize a variety of feedstocks means that a project can be developed using one type of feedstock (based on price, availability, quality, geography or supply chain, and other factors) and utilize other alternative feedstocks later if they provide longer term commercial advantages.
+For example, a Virent facility can initially utilize 1st gen sugar feedstocks to produce bio-fuels and bio-chemicals, moving to cellulosic sugars from biomass as that technology ramps up and the supply, quality and economics become proven at commercial scale.

 Sugar beets are plants that contain a high level of sucrose.
 Sugar beets are grown extensively in the European Union, the United States and Russia.
 The crystalline sugar from sugar beets is used interchangeably with cane sugar.